VisorHPC/VisorHPC.github.io/index.md

 ## News
 {:id="news"}

+ * Jan 09, 2017: The (tentative) <a href="/#program">workshop program</a> is online.
+ * Jan 02, 2017: This year, we've decided to merge the VisorHPC workshop with the HiPEAC's workshop on <a href="http://wwwi10.lrr.in.tum.de/~trinitic/COSH2017/">Co-Scheduling of HPC Applications</a> in order to present a comprehensive program.
  * Dec 20, 2016: We are looking forward to the <a href="/#keynote">invited keynote talk by Prof. DK Panda</a>:
  <center>
         <h3>HPC Meets Cloud: Opportunities and Challenges in Designing High-Performance MPI and Big Data Libraries on Virtualized InfiniBand Clusters</h3>